pablomenino/defcon-rotate-wallpaper/README.md

 # defcon-rotate-wallpaper

-Is a rotate wallpaper for Gnome based on Defcon world map.
-This change the color for the current time.
+defcon-rotate-wallpaper is 1080p wallpaper for Gnmoe 3 that change the color over time.

-This support themes (of group of image) that can be added to a new directory and can be added to the configuration file.
+defcon-rotate-wallpaper support themes (group of image) that can be added to a new directory, and in the configuration file you can select the theme to use.

+This script was tested on Fedora 23 and Ubuntu 14.04, but is supposed to work on all linux distributions.

 ## Table of contents